schuhmaj/nasa-breakup-model-cpp/README.md

 Notice that if you decide to take the satcat + TLE approach that the satellite(s) which should explode (collide) must be present in both files.
 The mapping is done via their IDs.
-You find the IDs in the satcat in the third row (NORAD_CAT_ID) and in the TLE optionally in first and second row in the beginning (example: 25544).
+You find the IDs in the satcat in the third column (NORAD_CAT_ID) and in the TLE optionally in first and second row in the beginning (example: 25544).

 ### Output